rileywong/TopicModelingUsingLDA/README.md

 ## Overview ##
 We explored topic modeling with a sample size of 7000 abstracts from scientific articles.
 The objective was to reduce abstract paragraphs into bag of words and then create a vector to their corresponding document.
-From there we generated a statistical model using LDA and visualized the model with pyLDAvis.
+From there we generated a statistical model using LDA which gave us two vectors; words to topic, document to topic.
+We then visualized the model with pyLDAvis.

 ## Libraries used ##
 * Natural Language Toolkit - Stemmer